yufeizhao/yufeizhao.github.io/pm/index.md

 Comfortable with combinatorics (18.211), probability (18.600), and real analysis (18.100).

 _Grading:_ Primarily based on homework grades (no exams).
-A modifier up to 5 percentage points may be applied (in either direction) in calculating the final grade, at the discretion of the instructor based on factors such as general participation.
+A modifier up to 5 percentage points may be applied (in either direction) in calculating the final grade, at the discretion of the instructor based on factors such as participation.

-Cutoffs: Only non-starred problems are considered for the calculations of the letter grades other than A or A+:
+Cutoffs: Only non-starred problems are considered for the calculations of letter grades other than A and A+:
 * A− : ≥ 85%
 * B− : ≥ 70%
 * C− : ≥ 50%